exersalza/knxrcfg/README.md

 # knxrcfg
 My own config language, exciting right?

-Currently there are following implementations
+##Currently there are following implementations

-Python // not finished yet
+- Python // maybe finished, but maybe there will be more features in the future

-Cpp // also not finished
+- Cpp // also not finished

 Concept: CONCEPT.md